Roger Federer Out Of Tennis Until 2021 After Knee Surgery - UrduPoint

 Federer, whose last Grand Slam win was the 2018 Australian Open, said he "experienced a setback during (his) initial rehabilitation".

-"I plan to take the necessary time to be 100 percent ready to play at my highest level," the 38-year-old said in a statement on Twitter.
+"I plan to take the necessary time to be 100 percent ready to play at my highest level," he said in a statement on Twitter.

-Federer, whose first major trophy was in 2003, lies just ahead of his fierce rivals Rafael Nadal (19) and Novak Djokovic (17) in the all-time list.
+Federer, whose first major trophy was in 2003, lies just ahead of his fierce rivals Rafael Nadal (19) and Novak Djokovic (17) on the all-time list.

+After the initial operation Federer had originally planned to return for the now cancelled grass court season this month.

+His last tournament match was on January 30 in the Australian Open semi-final, where he lost to eventual champion Djokovic.